-The Coursework Paper comprises two elements of coursework: a set of eight reports of practical work as specified in the MS Prelims Handbook (normally each individual report within the set has been marked already as the laboratory course progresses); and a set of reports for crystallography (completed under the class schedule).
 The Examination Regulations stipulate a specific date for submission of the practical coursework.
-Rules governing late submission of the practical element of coursework and any consequent penalties are set out in the 'Late submission and non-submission of a thesis or other written exercise' clause of the 'Regulations for the Conduct of University Examinations' section of the Examination Regulations (Part 14, 'Late Submission, Non-submission, Non-appearance and Withdrawal from Examinations' in the 2015/16 Regulations).
+Rules governing late submission of the practical element of coursework and any consequent penalties are set out in the 'Late submission and non-submission of a thesis or other written exercise' clause of the 'Regulations for the Conduct of University Examinations' section of the Examination Regulations (Part 14, 'Late Submission, Non-submission, Non-appearance and Withdrawal from Examinations' in the 2016/17 Regulations).

-Under the provisions permitted by the regulation, late submission of an element of coursework, as defined above, for the Preliminary Examination in Materials Science and Materials, Economics & Management will normally result in one of the following:
+Under the provisions permitted by the regulation, late submission of an element of coursework, as defined above, for the Preliminary Examination in Materials Science will normally result in one of the following:

 - (a) With permission from the Proctors under para 14.7 no penalty. - (b) With permission from the Proctors under paras 14.9 and 14.10, for the first day or part of the first day that the work is late a penalty of a reduction in the mark for the coursework in question of up to 10% of the maximum mark available for the piece of work, and for each subsequent day or part of a day that the work is late a further penalty of up to 5% of the maximum mark available for the piece of work; the exact penalty to be set by the Examiners with due consideration given to the circumstances and to any advice given in the Proctors' "Notes for the Guidance of Examiners and Chairmen of Examiners".
-The reduction may not take the mark below 40% of the maximum available for the piece of work. - (c) Where the candidate is not permitted by the Proctors to remain in the examination, he or she will be deemed to have failed the examination as a whole. - (d) Where, without the permission of the Proctors under paras 14.9 and 14.10, work is proffered so late that it would be impractical to accept it for assessment a mark of zero shall be recorded and, as per the Special Regulations for the Preliminary Examination in Material Science, normally the candidate will have failed the Examination as a whole. - (e) Where no work is submitted a mark of zero shall be recorded and, as per the Special Regulations for the Preliminary Examination in Material Science and Materials, Economics & Management, normally the candidate will have failed the Examination as a whole.
+The reduction may not take the mark below 40% of the maximum available for the piece of work. - (c) Where the candidate is not permitted by the Proctors to remain in the examination, he or she will be deemed to have failed the examination as a whole. - (d) Where, without the permission of the Proctors under paras 14.9 and 14.10, work is proffered so late that it would be impractical to accept it for assessment a mark of zero shall be recorded and, as per the Special Regulations for the Preliminary Examination in Material Science, normally the candidate will have failed the Examination as a whole. - (e) Where no work is submitted a mark of zero shall be recorded and, as per the Special Regulations for the Preliminary Examination in Material Science, normally the candidate will have failed the Examination as a whole.